zuozhenggh/learning-library/data-management-library/od4h-bdc-adw/od4h/content.md

-# Connecting Oracle DataSource for Apache Hadoop (OD4H) on Big Data Service to Autonomous Data Warehouse
+# Connecting Oracle DataSource for Apache Hadoop on Big Data Service to Autonomous Data Warehouse
 ## Introduction

-This 15-minute lab walks you through the steps to connecting OD4H on Big Data Service to Autonomous Data Warehouse (ADW).
+This 15-minute lab walks you through the steps to connecting Oracle DataSource for Apache Hadoop(OD4H) on Big Data Service to Autonomous Data Warehouse(ADW).

 ### About Product/Technology
-You can access Hadoop on from Autonomous Data Warehouse using Oracle DataSource For Apache Hadoop on Big Data Service.

-Oracle DataSource for Apache Hadoop (OD4H) does not require creating a new table.
+You can access Hadoop from Autonomous Data Warehouse using Oracle DataSource For Apache Hadoop on Big Data Service.
+OD4H does not require creating a new table.
 You can start working with OD4H using the following steps:

 * Create a new Oracle table, or, reuse an existing table.
 * Create the Hive DDL for creating the external table referencing the Oracle Table.